sraodev/how.to/README.md

 # how.to
-How.to - Five Step Short Effective Instructions
+How.to - Five Step InShort Effective Instructions

 * Be direct. ...